 Once you have answered all of the above questions, contact NLHA to make your reservation.
-After reserving your trip, you will have 3 weeks to turn in your \$330 deposit per crew (note: if making reservation after January 1, we require a \$1,100 deposit per crew).
+After reserving your trip, you will have 3 weeks to turn in your \$300 deposit per crew member (note: if making reservation after January 1, we require a \$1,000 deposit per crew member).
+All fees must be paid prior to heading out on your trek.